- Faith and Worship

 This experience equips us to help others search for their "pearl of great price."
 And also for them, it is precisely amid irritating things — the crosses they bear — that their pearl is to be found.
 They open their shell to us and let down their guard, sharing very private matters with us.
 Their trust and vulnerability is not only deeply touching, it also challenges us to serve them with a love that is ever more pure and innocent, and thus our own pearl grows more beautiful.

-Jubilarians, we thank you for responding to the Lord’s call and for treasuring the pearl of great price, which the Lord has entrusted to you for our benefit — and your own benefit — so many years ago.
+This year is unique in that for the first time in memory we have only one jubilarian, Father Phillip Reaves who celebrates his 25th anniversary of ordination this year.
+Phillip, we thank you for responding to the Lord’s call and for treasuring the pearl of great price which the Lord has entrusted to you for our benefit — and your own benefit — 25 years ago.

-So let us praise the Lord for the priesthood we share, thank the Lord for all the blessings we have received through our jubilarians and pray that the Lord will enable our pearl — the pearl of our shared priesthood — to continue to grow ever more beautiful in the years that lie ahead!
+So as we gather today, let us praise the Lord for the priesthood we share, thank the Lord for all the blessings we have received through our shared priesthood and pray that the Lord will enable our pearl — the pearl of our shared priesthood — to continue to grow ever more beautiful in the years that lie ahead!